Free UTM Builder for QR Codes — Track Your Scans

 Build your tracked link

-Scans only show up if your QR points at a page on your own website that has Google Analytics installed — that's the only place these tags are read.
+Scans only show up if your QR points at a page on your own website that has Google Analytics installed.

 Advanced (optional)